 This course has payment options available, click the Enrol Now link to view the payment options.
 Pre-requisite: Novel & Script Third Draft course.

-“Alternating between creating and the critique process is the most effective way to learn in any creative field.
-It uses rules as a checklist, rather than a blue print.”
+“Alternating between creating and the critique process is the most effective way to learn in any creative field.”

 When doing the re-writing and editing after the first session, it is critical that you are clear about all your characters’ motivations and that your story structure is sound for you to get the most useful feedback on your writing.

 You will be given targeted exercises designed to keep you on track and help you further develop your characters, story and writing skills.

 Every month between submitting work, you will be given targeted exercises designed to keep you on track and help you further develop your characters, story and writing.
 Including, sub-text, subplots, relationship arcs, exploring and developing your theme, fleshing out the antagonists and minor characters and inner character journeys.